pygame/pygame/docs/reST/ref/surfarray.rst

    | :sg:`map_array(Surface, array3d) -> array2d`

    Convert a 3D array into a 2D array.
 This will use the given Surface format to control the conversion.
-Palette surface formats are supported for numpy arrays.
+Palette surface formats are supported for NumPy arrays.

    .. ## pygame.surfarray.map_array ##